 The Gündschau Effect, a story about a Nazi experiment with Polish prisoners to test the effects on people's moralities if they're fed very good food, but are otherwise in hell.

 This was done in real life, only not by the Nazis.
-Solzhenitsyn and others who were guests of the Gulag recount how this was standard practice at the Moscow Lubyanka, the prison/interrogation centre that was the first point of call for those accused of anti-Soviet benaviour.
-Prisoners were starved, tortured, deprived of sleep, had their sleep freqiently disturbed by noises and bright lights... but were fed the best possible food prepared by gourmet chefs.
+Solzhenitsyn and others who were guests of the Gulag recount how this was standard practice at the Moscow Lubyanka, the prison/interrogation centre that was the first point of call for those accused of anti-Soviet benhaviour.
+Prisoners were starved, tortured, deprived of sleep, had their sleep frequently disturbed by noises and bright lights... but were fed the best possible food prepared by gourmet chefs.
 This mind-fucked many into signing confessions so as to go on to places where their treatment would at least be consistently nasty so they knew where they stood.
 Alexander Solzhenitsyn recalled a variant on this: prisoners would be treated with care and basic human decency (with a hint of worse to come).
 However, their meals were faithfully home-cooked to a standard they'd expect at home.
-There would just be less than a child-sized portion on the plate, to both keep them hungry and to act as an agonisingly tantalising reminder of the normality they had been dragged away from. this too coould drive a prisoner to confess out of sheer homesickness and cumulative undernutrition.
+There would just be less than a child-sized portion on the plate, to both keep them hungry and to act as an agonisingly tantalising reminder of the normality they had been dragged away from.
+This too coould drive a prisoner to confess out of sheer homesickness and cumulative undernutrition.